Special counsel got a search warrant for Twitter to turn over info on Trump's account, documents say

-The details were included in a decision from the federal appeals court in Washington rejecting Twitter's claim that it should not have been held in contempt or sanctioned.
+The details were included in a decision from the federal appeals court in Washington stemming from a legal battle over the warrant that has played out under seal and behind closed doors for months.
+The appeals court rejected Twitter's claim that it should not have been held in contempt or sanctioned.

-X, the San Francisco-based platform formerly known as Twitter, sent an automated reply to a request for comment, saying it would respond soon.
+X, the platform formerly known as Twitter, sent an automated reply to a request for comment, saying it would respond soon.

-The court found that disclosing the warrant could risk that Trump would “would seriously jeopardize the ongoing investigation” by giving him “an opportunity to destroy evidence, change patterns of behavior," the filing says.
+The court found that disclosing the warrant could risk that Trump would “would seriously jeopardize the ongoing investigation” by giving him “an opportunity to destroy evidence, change patterns of behavior" or notify his allies, the filing says.

 Twitter objected to the nondisclosure agreement, saying four days after the compliance deadline that it would not produce any of the account information, according to the ruling.
-The judges write that Twitter “did not question the validity of the search warrant” but argued that the nondisclosure agreement was a violation of the First Amendment and wanted the court to assess the legality of the agreement before it handed any information over.
+The judges wrote that Twitter “did not question the validity of the search warrant” but argued that the nondisclosure agreement violated the First Amendment and wanted the court to assess the legality of the agreement before it handed any information over.

+The warrant ordered Twitter to provide the records by Jan.
+27. A judge found Twitter to be in contempt after a court hearing on Feb.
+7, but gave the company an opportunity to hand over the documents by 5 p.m. that evening.
+Twitter, however, only turned over some records that day.
+It didn't fully comply with the order until Feb.
+9, the ruling says.

 Smith has charged Trump, in an indictment unsealed last week, with conspiring to subvert the will of voters and cling to power after he lost the 2020 election to Democrat Joe Biden.
 Trump, a Republican, has pleaded not guilty to charges including conspiracy to defraud the United States and obstruction of Congress' certification of Biden's win.